marcelovani/sharerich/README.txt

 Configuration
 =============
-Visit /admin/config/user-interface/sharerich
+- Visit /admin/structure/sharerich/settings for general settings;
-or via menus: Administration > Configuration > User Interface > Sharerich
+- Visit /admin/structure/sharerich and create your own buttons set;

-Go to each content type and select the tab Sharerich to enable it.
+- Go to each content type and select the tab Sharerich to enable it;
-Go to each display of the content type and choose how to display the Sharerich field.
+- Go to each display of the content type and choose how to display the Sharerich field.

 Notes
 =====